csae1152/SamzaHivePigNeo4J/README.md

 A good example of a Pig application is the ETL transaction model that describes how a process will extract data from a source, transform it according to a rule set and then load it into a datastore.
 Pig can ingest data from files, streams or other sources using the User Defined Functions(UDF).
 Once it has the data it can perform select, iteration, and other transforms over the data.
 Again the UDF feature allows passing the data to more complex algorithms for the transform.
 Finally Pig can store the results into the Hadoop Data File System.

+What Is Hive

+Hive is a data warehousing infrastructure based on Apache Hadoop.
+Hadoop provides massive scale out and fault tolerance capabilities for data storage and processing on commodity hardware.
+Hive is designed to enable easy data summarization, ad-hoc querying and analysis of large volumes of data.
+It provides SQL which enables users to do ad-hoc querying, summarization and data analysis easily.
+At the same time, Hive's SQL gives users multiple places to integrate their own functionality to do custom analysis, such as User Defined Functions (UDFs).